PiInTheSky/pits/README.md

 Follow the instructions at http://www.pi-in-the-sky.com/index.php?id=sd-card-image-from-scratch

+## Strobon LED strobe light ##

+These are **very** bright LED strobe lights made for RC models.
+You can power them from the Pi 5V and 0V lines; note that they do pull 1A for 20ms for each flash, which might cause issues depending on the power supply; if in doubt add some capacitance at the strobe.

+The LED uses a PWM input to control its mode.
+Choose any free pin, e.g. **BCM** pin 18 which is only used if you have an APRS board.
+Configure as follows, being careful to use BCM pin numbers and **not** WiringPi pin numbers:

+	Strobe_Pin=18
+	Strobe_Alt=1000

+For the above settings, the strobe light will come on during flight once the payload descends below 1000m.

+Both V1 and V2 Strobons have been tested to work fine.
+PITS controls the LED by using a standard 50Hz PWM signal set with 1ms pulse for off and 2ms for on.
+Note that when powered up, the V2 model strobes until PITS starts; the V1 starts up as off.

 ## Additional Sensors ##

 You can enable any **one** of these supported sensor devices using these lines in pisky.txt: